kfoster150/Voter-Outcomes-Project/README.md

 Example:
 	average_income_tract - (Smith, 1999,e,i), (Adams, 2000, t, i), (Douglas, 2000, t,cv)

-# Research Projects Related to the Voter Outcomes Project
+# Research/Project Ideas Related to the Voter Outcomes Project and About

-## Psephology - Predicting the 2018 Congressional Races - a case study of Orange County
+## Psephology - Predicting the 2018 Congressional Races - a case study of Orange County (Current)
 - Mel Maniwan, Kenneth Foster, Wesley Bridle, Lorenzo Giamartino

+## Psephology - Extending the 2018 Congressional Race Predictions to the battle ground districts (Queue)

-## Psephology - Predicting the 2020 Presidential and Congressional Races - National Case Study
+## Psephology - Examining Past Presidential and Congressional Elections (Queue)
 - Mel Maniwan

-## Psephology - Examining Past Presidential and Congressional Elections
+## Psephology - Predicting the 2020 Presidential and Congressional Races - National Case Study (Queue - Mid 2019)
 - Mel Maniwan

+## Political Science Research on the Feasibility and Quality of the Method of Regionalization to Account for High Margin of Error in Census Tract and Block Data (Current)
+- Mel Maniwan

-## Political Science Research on Voter Behavior Based on Industry Affiliation and Rank of Workers
+## Political Science Research on Voter Behavior Based on Industry Affiliation and Rank of Workers (Current)
 - Mel Maniwan and Lorenzo Giamartino

-## Political Science Research on Voter Behavior Given Signaling
+## Political Science Research on Voter Behavior Given Economic Political Signals (Queue)
 - Mel Maniwan